 Chief Executive Officer:

-Drew is a qualified social worker with post graduate qualifications in management and governance.
-He has worked across a range of human service settings in Australia and the United Kingdom, including extensive experience in providing, supervising and directing services and interventions.
-Prior to taking on the role of Chief Executive Officer in 2016, Drew was Chief Operating Officer for Possability for four years.
-He has also held senior roles in the area of Health and Social Public Policy and was the State Manager for the Federal Department of Health and Ageing.
+Drew is a qualified social worker with post graduate qualifications in management and governance and has been a Director at Housing Choices Australia since 2019.
+With extensive experience in a range of human service settings across Australia and the United Kingdom, he has held senior roles in Health and Social Public Policy, and was the State Manager for the Federal Department of Health and Ageing.

 General Manager Operations – Victoria: